 - Protecting Your Estate for Your Heirs

 - When Will We See the World’s First Trillionaire?

 Perhaps those living in poverty are isolated from these types of stories, but images on television and in film constantly reinforce the message that if you don’t have “X” you aren’t successful.

 The have-nots are encouraged to focus on non-material things while being surrounded by a society that seems to determine your standing by the type of car you drive, how big your house is, and how many vacations you take.
-Studies show that happiness does not come from material goods, but certainly not being able to feed, clothe, and shelter your family will make it very difficult if not impossible to be happy.
+Studies show that happiness does not come from material goods, but not being able to feed, clothe, and shelter your family will make it very difficult to be happy.

 An article on cnbc.com from December 2017 cites a Pew Research Survey showing that only 11% of Americans feel getting rich is important to achieve the American Dream.
 The conclusion of the article defines the American Dream as follows:

 “Money can pave the way to the American dream: owning a home, raising a family, having a successful career, retiring comfortably.”